Raman Signal Extraction from CARS Spectra Using a Learned-Matrix Representation of the Discrete Hilbert Transform: Discussion and conclusion

 In this work, we have presented a learned matrix approach for calculating the Hilbert transform with superior performance compared to the DHT and a padded DHT schema.
 These demonstrations were performed on a variety of synthetic signals as well as experimental CARS spectra.
-And though the LeDHT demonstrated an orders-of-magnitude improvement in MSE on the synthetic datasets and heightened stability with experimental data, there are still numerous opportunities for further gains and new application spaces to consider.
+And though the LeDHT demonstrated orders-of-magnitude improvement in MSE on the synthetic datasets and heightened stability with experimental data, there are still numerous opportunities for further gains and new application spaces to consider.

-There are many extensions and improvements to LeDHT, which could further enhance the method and broad applicability.
+There are many extensions and improvements to LeDHT that could further enhance and expand the method.
 For example, the training data could be augmented to explicitly diminish noise.
 In this case, it may be advantageous to repeat the training dataset with random additions of noise solely on the input.
-Our initial attempts at this were successful though areas of low-signal and high-noise were affected in a similar manner to traditional [convolution] filtering methods (e.g., bandpass, Savitky-Golay) with erroneous lineshape-like features being generated within the noise.
+Our initial attempts at this were successful though areas of low-signal and high-noise were affected in a similar manner to traditional [convolution] filtering methods (e.g., bandpass, Savitzky–Golay) with erroneous lineshape-like features being generated within the noise.
 Traditionally, we have had more success with separate processes of statistical denoising\cite{Camp2016}.

 Another opportunity for improvement is methods to effectively train with smaller datasets, which in turn enables the generation of larger and larger training datasets with unique features.
 For examples, we have experimented with generating large training datasets and factorizing with singular value decomposition (SVD), which effectively generates a much smaller training dataset with each entry being more complex than a single lineshape.
 The 300\thinspace000 training spectra used for Figs. \ref{Fig:Synth_Peaks} and \ref{Fig:Synth_multi-peak_Spectra}, for example, could be reduced down to 401 (matching the size of $N$) -- a nearly 750x reduction.
 In the long term, this could enable a training dataset to be originally generated from numerous different lineshapes, potentially enabling a more universal LeDHT matrix that could be shared.